gordwilling/gordwilling.github.io/_posts/2020-03-15-optional-the-missing-manual-part-2.md

 We can bend to the wishes of the compiler, but considering the question, *"Does parking need to be provided?"*, a better model would be `Optional<List<Car>>`[^1].
 This precisely addresses the two queries

 1. *Are there any cars that need parking?*
-1. *If so how many?*
+1. *If so, how many?*

-Did the authors of `Optional` take care of this conversion for us as they did with `flatMap`.
+Did the authors of `Optional` take care of this conversion for us as they did with `flatMap`?
 The answer, to my knowledge, is no.

 ## Next Time